-For his corporate clients, he has litigated partnership disputes, intra-family disputes, employment claims, and contract claims, in a wide range of industries.
-He provides corporate counseling, and has structured many complex transactions.
-He has won multi million dollar trials, appeals, and arbitrations throughout the country.
+For his corporate clients, he has litigated partnership disputes, intra-family disputes, and contract claims, in a wide range of industries.
+He has won multi-million dollar trials, appeals, and arbitrations throughout the country.

 Howard is recognized as a skilled negotiator and is a certified mediator and member of the New York Supreme Court Commercial Division’s panel of mediators.
 In the courtroom, Howard is equally at home cross-examining a recalcitrant witness, and arguing the finer points of law to an appellate panel.